ashfinal/qfview.nvim/README.md

-# Pretty quickfix/location view with consistent path-shorten and folding
+# Pretty quickfix/location view with smart path-shorten and folding

 qfview.nvim makes your quickfix/location window look nicer and function better.
 Meant to be the successor of [nvim-pqf](https://github.com/yorickpeterse/nvim-pqf).